-2. Catalog-Houses Product Hierarchies.
-Conducts Product Searches.
+2. Catalog-Houses product hierarchies.
+Conducts product searches.

 The catalog is an arrangement of product information.
-The from the database as occurs in the "vanilla" stateless model.
-65 catalog server supports a hierarchical browsing mode and various searching functions.
-Its responsibilities are listed below:
+The catalog server supports a hierarchical browsing mode and various searching functions.
+Its responsibilities are listed 20

 Retrieve a catalog upon request.
 The catalog will include all content for a shopping experience.
 For products, the information will include the product description, price and options.